atk4/data/docs/model.rst

    send_email_to_users($male_users);

 This essentially filters your users without fetching them from the database server.
+In my example, when I pass `$male_users` to the method, no records are loaded yet from the database.
+It is up to the implementation of `send_email_to_users` to load or iterate records or perhaps approach the data-set differently, e.g. execute multi-record operation.

-Note that most operations on Model are mutating (meaning that in example above `$all_users` will also be filtered and in fact, `$all_users` and `male_users` will reference same object.
+Note that most
+operations on Model are mutating (meaning that in example above `$all_users` will also be filtered and in fact, `$all_users` and `$male_users` will reference same object.
 Use `clone` if you do not wish to affect `$all_users`.

 Model object = meta information